OUR COMMUNITY INVOLVEMENT ENCOMPASSES THREE AREAS:

 CONTRIBUTING TO OUR COMMUNITY:

 - The Blind Fishing Derby is organized by the members each year, giving about 30 people with blindness or sight impairment the opportunity to fish and spend time on the water, not to mention great prizes, trophies and meals free of charge.
+In 2020 it will be the 20th anniversary of this event held at the Kelowna Yacht Club.

 - The Boat for Hope event, in conjunction with Variety a Children’s Charity, gives kids with physical and developmental challenges – and their families – a delightful day of pirates and booty on the water and land.

 - For years the Kelowna Yacht Club has maintained and inspected over 30 public mooring buoys between the bridge and Caesar’s Landing.
+View location map here.

 - Kelowna Yacht Club provides access and moorage for the fire and rescue boats of the City of Kelowna Fire Department, as well as for the Central Okanagan Search & Rescue.
+The Club is also the location for the Kelowna Professional Firefighters annual Rooftop Campout where they spend the weekend atop of the clubhouse raising money for the Dare to Dream community charity.

 - Kelowna Yacht Club provides the facilities for many recognized professional boating courses offered by the Kelowna Canadian Power and Sail Squadron to the general public.